PrabhuQA/student-record-management/README.md

-# Building a Student Database using .NET and Docker
+# Building a Student Database using .NET and Docker Prabhu 1

 This repository shows you how to containerize a .NET application using Docker Compose.
 The application used in this blog is a Webapp communicating with a Postgresql database.
 When the page is loaded, it will query the Student table for the record with ID and display the name of student on the page.